Unsupervised Multimodal Clustering for Semantics Discovery in Multimodal Utterances: Related Works

-Unsupervised clustering is fundamental in machine learning.
-Classic clustering methods like K-Means~\cite{macqueen1967some} and Agglomerative Clustering~\cite{gowda1978agglomerative} iteratively assign clusters until convergence based on features.
-Deep clustering methods, like DEC~\cite{xie2016unsupervised} and DCN~\cite{yang2017towards}, enhance this process by jointly clustering and feature learning, often employing stacked autoencoders~\cite{vincent2010stacked}.
-DeepCluster~\cite{caron2018deep} uses cluster assignments as guidance for feature learning.
 Recent methods using contrastive learning~\cite{chen2020simple} have achieved the state-of-the-art performance.
 For instance, SCCL~\cite{zhang2021supporting} combines instance-level contrastive learning with cluster refinement from target distributions.
 CC~\cite{kumar-etal-2022-intent_} optimizes contrastive losses at both instance and cluster levels to generate clustering-friendly representations.
 However, these methods focus on merely the single text or image modality and fall short with multimodal data.
 MCN~\cite{chen2021multimodal} is tailored for multimodal clustering, learning a unified representation from all modalities and applying cross-modal contrastive losses during clustering.
 However, MCN struggles with complex utterance semantics.